This roadmap is under construction!

 Current Reforms & Tools to Fight for Them

 ProGov21 has a wealth of resources for local governments looking to enact election finance policies.
 For example, a 1997 ordinance from Ramsey County, MN, which requires candidates to start filing campaign finance reports within 14 days of receiving donations or reimbursements in excess of $750, illustrates one way of increasing transparency through disclosure requirements.
 A 2004 ordinance from Alachua County, FL, which requires candidates for county offices to disclose donators’ names and size of donations during any election cycle for any donation over a specified size.

 New York City’s matching funds mechanism, led by the New York City Campaign Finance Board – established through a city referendum in 1988 – provides matching funds to local candidates.
-Local Law 34 and Local Law 67 (2007) expanded and strengthened the city’s landmark Campaign Finance Act.
+Local Law 34 (2007) expanded and strengthened the city’s landmark Campaign Finance Act.

 The Open & Accountable Elections Program in Portland, OR, is modeled after NYC’s Campaign Finance Program.
 The program, set to begin in 2020, will match every $50 donated to eligible candidates at a 6:1 ratio.

 Going beyond matching funding mechanisms, Seattle pioneered a unique “democracy vouchers” program that gives each registered voter four $25 vouchers to contribute to any eligible candidates standing for election.
 The program, the first of its kind in the country, was implemented in the municipal elections of 2017.
 Austin, Texas is currently considering similar initiatives.